Yes, You Can Get Help If FEMA denied your Disaster Claim

 As a nonprofit, Endeavors’ disaster relief funding is completely separate from FEMA’s.
 We also have the support of our extensive network of local businesses and community organizations to help our clients get the resources and services they need to recover fast.
 We are in the business of recovery and compassion, and our team of recovery specialists is always so happy to be there for you every step of the way.

-We’ve been helping disaster survivors recover with our one-on-one Disaster Case Management program and exceptional partners since 2015.
+We’ve been helping disaster survivors recover with our one-on-one Disaster Relief and Recovery program and exceptional partners since 2015.
 We work with individuals and families whose claims have been denied by FEMA all the time, and we develop customized short-term or long-term recovery plans for them, depending on their situation.
 Why?
 Because disaster recovery isn’t one-size-fits-all.

 Comprehensive Disaster Recovery Assistance